DataMining-ClusteringAnalysis/CRAD-Clustering/README.md

-Then you call function `clustering_(data, adj)` to get the final clustering result
+Then you call function `clustering_(data, adj)` to get the final clustering result, where

-where

 Inputs: